KamilKhxn/Calculator/README.md

 # Calculator
 ![Calculator](images/calculator.png)

 An online calculator with basic arithmetic operations built using HTML5, CSS3 and JavaScript.
 It is controlled by your mouse.
-To tyr your own calculations check out the live demo [here](https://kamilkhxn.github.io/Calculator/).
+To try your own calculations, check out the live demo [here](https://kamilkhxn.github.io/Calculator/).

 ### What I Learned